zsparal/api-documentation/source/orders/integrating-vouchers.rst

 the Orders API you should the ``payments.details.remainderDetails`` embed;
 ``GET https://api.mollie.com/v2/orders/ord_xxx?embed=payments.details.remainderDetails``.

-Be aware that the ``remainderDetails`` is only available when the payment was not fully paid with a voucher.
+Be aware that the ``remainderDetails`` is only available when the payment was partially paid with a voucher and then the remainder was paid with a different payment method.